 Liberty Mutual has a long history in the insurance industry and has been recognized by multiple independent rating agencies for its business credibility, financial solvency, and customer service standards.
 It was ranked 75th in the Fortune 100 list of largest companies in the U.S. based on 2018 revenue, and it’s the sixth-largest property and casualty insurer globally based on 2019 gross written premium.

-Liberty Mutual offers multiple discounts for bundling with other insurance policies and other financial incentives for purchasing newer homes, remaining claims-free for at least three years, and using safety features such as alarm systems and security cameras.
-The company’s homeowners policies are the most cost-effective for those who can take advantage of the majority of these discounts, so customers looking for a limited policy on an older home in a high-risk area might find cheaper coverage elsewhere.
+Liberty Mutual homeowners insurance offers multiple discounts for bundling your insurance policies and other financial incentives for purchasing newer homes, remaining claim-free for at least three years, and using safety features such as alarm systems and security cameras.
+The company’s homeowners’ policies are the most cost-effective for those who can take advantage of the majority of these discounts, so customers looking for a limited policy on an older home in a high-risk area might find cheaper coverage elsewhere.